sudhanshugausinga/DailyCalc/readme.md

 [![Live Demo](https://img.shields.io/badge/Live_Demo-Car_Cost_Calculator-FF5722?style=for-the-badge&logo=netlify)](https://carscalc.netlify.app)

-> **"If you buy a cheaper car and invest the difference, will you be richer in 10 years?"**
+> **"Should you pay more upfront for better mileage, or save on the car price and pay more for fuel?"**

 ---